 Other questions are being asked about the existence of life, climate, and depth of the deep sea.

-The deep sea holds many mysteries, and researchers are determined to solve them by any means possible.
-Modern technology has allowed them to make some significant headway.
+The deep sea holds many mysteries.
+As a result, researchers are determined to solve them by any means possible.
+Subsequently, modern technology has allowed them to make some significant headway.

 The Deep Sea. | Where Is It?

-When someone says they’re caught between the devil and the deep blue sea, it means they are in a very difficult position needing to make a decision.
+People often say they’re caught between the devil and the deep blue sea.
+It means they are in a very difficult position needing to make a decision.

-A thousand leagues under the sea is considered to be 3,000 miles and a fathom refers to a depth of 6 feet under the sea.
+A thousand leagues under the sea is considered to be 3,000 miles.
+A fathom refers to a depth of 6 feet under the sea.
 League is width; fathom is depth.

-The shallow portion of the sea, up to 200 meters or 218.72 yards, is what most of us are familiar with.
+Most of us are familiar with the shallow portion of the sea, up to 200 meters or 218.72 yards.
 There are different levels below that.
 The deep sea is considered to be below 1000 meters.